 With a high-quality workforce, our company can develop increasingly higher-tech products, both in terms of medicines and devices and compete in the world market in innovation, research and increased complexity."

 We're proud of our employees at Teva Runcorn and every single one of them makes a valuable contribution to fulfilling our purpose of improving health and making people feel better.
-But don’t just take our word for it, see what our colleagues have to say in their own words: Colleagues in roles such as new product development, operations, engineering and compliance share their experience of working at Teva on our website.
+But don’t just take our word for it, see what our colleagues have to say in their own words.